Vehicle Gallery Calendar of Events WE BUY JUNK CARS! Contact LAS Directions to LAS

 Cash For Clunkers - AKA Car Allowance Rebate System

-Introduction - We have been receiving many questions regarding the new "Cash For Clunkers", A.K.A.
+We have been receiving many questions regarding the new "Cash For Clunkers", A.K.A.
 "Car Allowance Rebate System" ever since it was implemented on July 1st 2009.
 Due to the volume of requests, we have decided to include this small FAQ (frequently asked questions) section on our site.
 After carefully reviewing the program and the disposal requirements, LAS has decided to service our new car dealer customers by accepting and recycling the vehicles traded in for this program.
 Please review the FAQ section below for more details.

 Dealer FAQ